lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   that the SCHC Fragment is a multiple of L2 Words without the need for padding bits.

 The SCHC Fragment that carries the last tile MUST be an All-1 SCHC Fragment, described in {{LastFrag}}.

-The MIC MUST be computed on the SCHC Packet concatenated with the padding bits (if any) that are appended to the Payload of the SCHC Fragment that carries the last tile.

 The fragment sender MUST start by transmitting the window numbered 0.